manuelvarzen/danielmarcelino.github.io/_posts/2016-11-27-effective-number-of-parties.md

 $$HHI = \sum_{i=1}^N s_i^2$$

-For now, I'll be using *dplyr* to estimate the effective number of parties by year and region, but the **SciencesPo** package has a function named *politicalDiversity* that can calculate several indices used in political science studies.
+For now, I'll be using *dplyr* to estimate the effective number of parties by year and region, but the **SciencesPo** package has a function named *politicalDiversity* that can calculate several indices used by political science scholars, which I’ll be addressing in future posts.

 {% highlight r %}